• Home

 1. Is the exercise engaging and interesting to play?

-An effective daily routine should include fundamentals in the following areas: Breathing, Buzzing, Flow Studies (movement of air), Flexibility, Sound Meditation (long tones) and Scales.
-I suggest playing only a few minutes worth of material from each of these categories (although a slightly longer warm up may be necessary after an extended break from the horn or when the lips are feeling stiff or tired).
-After checking in on the fundamentals, playing a short, easy vocalise or lyrical excerpt is a great way to spark phrasing, musicality and beauty of sound.
+An effective daily routine might include fundamentals in the following areas: Breathing, Buzzing, Flow Studies (unimpeded movement of air through the horn), Flexibility, Sound Meditation (long tones) and Scales.
+If time allows, the end of the daily routine might include a rotating selection of 2 or 3 exercises that focusing on specific areas of concern (trills, high register, low register, stopped horn, articulation, accuracy, or power.)
+I suggest playing exercises for only a few minutes in each of these categories (though a slightly longer, slower warm up may be necessary after a vacation or when the lips are feeling stiff or tired).
+After checking in on all fundamentals, a short, easy vocalise or lyrical excerpt is a great way to “warm up” the creative side of playing (i.e. tonal shading, phrasing, musicality).
+Feel free to experiment with any exercise that you enjoy playing and have gotten positive results with.
+You should also try modifying exercises to better suit your needs or compose some exercises of your own.
+If boredom starts creeping in to your routine, try switching the order of exercises, create variations, or find new material.

 Open Harmonics Key